 first place, saving you a lot of time, money and frustration.

-Memorandum is needed and requested, there is a separate charge.
-Alan
+Memorandum is needed, there is usually a separate charge for that.
+I

 Please note that it is customary in the

 practice of law for payment to be required in advance, to

 avoid the need for attorneys to spend uncompensated time later